 The Center has a lounge, study area with computers, conference area, and kitchen area.

-The Center staff consists of two full-time employees—the Director and Assistant Director—as well as a team VA Work Study Students.
+The Center staff consists of two full-time employees—the Director and Assistant Director—as well as a team of VA Work Study Students.

 Contact us by email: firstname.lastname@example.org.